DESI-UR/VAST/VoidFinder/README.md

 ```

 Then cd back up to the `/python/` directory and use the setup.py script like so:

 ```
 python setup.py build_ext --inplace
 ```

-To build voidfinder in-place.
-Then in your scripts you can use
+To build voidfinder in the directory where you have it on your machine.

+If you happen to be working in an environment where you can't install VoidFinder, or don't have permissions to install it into the python environment you're using, use the above build-in-place method, and in your run scripts you can append your local VoidFinder build to the python environment like so:

 ```
 import sys
 sys.path.insert(0, "/path/to/your/VoidFinder/voidfinder/python/")